 How do I join the SCA?
 Any person or organization with an interest in commercial archeology is eligible for membership in the SCA.
 Each member in good standing shall be entitled to one vote on matter submitted to to the general membership.
 Joining the SCA is very easy.
 Click here for more information about joining.

 Who is on the SCA Board of Directors?
 The Board of Directors, the organization's governing body, currently consists of fourteen members.
 Click here to read biographical information for the current Board of Directors.
 If you are interested in serving on the Board of Directors, please contact the Nominations Committee.

 How can I help preserve roadside resources?
 How do I save an important roadside building or structure?
 Perhaps the most important first step is to contact your state preservation office.
 (Click here to see a list of state offices.)
 Tell them about the resource(s) and work with them to develop a plan for saving or protecting it.
 In addition to working with state preservation offices, contact organizations that are directly interested in the type of resource about which you are concerned.
-For example, if you are interested in protecting a drive-in movie theatre, track down organizations that work to protect drive-ins - such as the United Drive-In Theatre Owner's Association or DriveInMovie.com.
+For example, if you are interested in protecting a drive-in movie theatre, track down organizations that work to protect drive-ins, such as the United Drive-In Theatre Owner's Association or DriveInMovie.com.
 Lastly, don't give up.
 Preservation efforts often take years.
-Persistence often pays off.
+Persistence pays off.

-What is SCA interested in?
+What is the SCA interested in?
 The SCA's interests are as varied as its members.
 The diverse interests of the groups range from the commonplace to the eclectic.
 Below is a listing of some of the more common interests:

 - Historic preservation

 - Architecture of all types including Art Deco, Modern, Googie, Programmatic/Mimetic, Vernacular

 - Highways of all types

 - Restaurants including diners, drive-ins, and coffee houses